-Planning and design continues on the Northfield Area Fire and Rescue Services (NAFRS) expansion of the Northfield Safety Center.
-After multiple reviews, the path forward for the project is to dry flood-proof the basement of the Safety Center, which is allowed through a Conditional Use Permit.
-Staff is confident the structure will be protected from flooding and is recommending approval of the Conditional Use Permit.
+Planning and design continues on the Northfield Area Fire and Rescue Services (NAFRS) expansion of the Northfield Fire Station.
+After multiple reviews, the path forward for the project is to dry flood-proof the basement of the Fire Station, which is allowed through the approval of a Conditional Use Permit (CUP).
+A CUP is required for building designs where the lowest floor elevation will be lower than the predicted base flood elevation (BFE).
+Staff is recommending approval of the Conditional Use Permit.